vtrlx/lgi/docs/gtk.md

-To access specific action from the group, a read-only attribute `action` is added to the group, which allows to be indexed by action name to retrieve.
-So continuing the example above, we can implement 'new' action like this:
+To access specific action from the group, a read-only attribute `action` is added to the group, which allows to be indexed by action name to retrieve an action.
+Continuing the example above, we can implement an action named 'new' like this:

     function group.action.new:on_activate()
        print("Action 'New' invoked")